Jewel73/smart-virtual-classroom/README.md

  * You will see a notification to load as maven, click on that
  * If you don't find it, you need to manually set it
  * Go to every maven project & right click on the pom.xml file and in the below you will se an option add to maven, click on that
  * You will find project configs data into config-server
+ * First start registry service and then Config-server, and api gateway server
+ * after that you can run your all others services